YeFlair/GoogleBooks/README.md

 3. Install GoogleBooks package as a global

-    `npm install -g books-cli`
+    `npm install -g book-cli`

-4. Run `npm link` to allow `books-cli` to be accessible throughout this project.
+4. Run `npm link` to allow `book-cli` to be accessible throughout this project.